Wood Turning in Bend Oregon based exclusively on local “Found Wood”.

 Is this a Business or a Hobby?

 As with most of my obsessions, my wood turning has gotten a bit out of hand.
 In spite of giving pieces to friends and neighbors our house is now filled with more pieces than can be displayed and I’m under orders to do something about them.
-So this web site is me dipping my toe into market for the stuff I’m have so much fun making.
-I’m hoping to find a local Bend business or two that would be interested in selling some of my pieces on consignment..

 What about Custom pieces ?